Nikhil19Joshi/Loan-Interest_Rate-Prediction/README.md

 - This project was a part of data mining course assignment at the University of Chicago.

 ## DATA:
 - Data is a masked data of a bank which is close to real world data.
-File can be found under name "Data for Cleaning & Modeling.csv".
+File can be found under name "Data for Cleaning & Modeling".
+Size of the file is big which is why it is compressed and uploaded.
+Moreover, I have attached an HTML file in addition with python notebook for ease of reading.

 ## Assignment Instructions: